Work samples

 Atallah has created murals and exhibited work across Baltimore, the US, Jordan and Mexico, earning her recognition in the form of awards, grants, and public acquisitions.

-Through her art, Atallah strives to explore cultural assumptions, embrace (dis-)(mis-) placed artistic techniques, and foster connections within local communities.
+Through her work, Atallah strives to explore cultural assumptions, embrace historically rich artistic techniques with discarded contemporary materials, and foster connections within local communities through workshops and… more

 -